 Unusual selfing syndrome in Lgh populations

-Surprisingly, in Lgh, SC populations reproducing with higher selfing rates develop S-morph flowers that are significantly larger than L-morph flowers that are allogamous controlled by an LSI system (Portillo-Lemus et al. 2021).
-Yet, highly selfed populations of plant species tend to share similar morphology and function resulting in a set of traits called the ‘selfing syndrome’, including reduced flower size (Darwin 1876, Tsuchimatsu & Fujii 2022).
-In Lgh, such high selfing rates may only have occurred recently and endemically in these isolated and founding European invasive populations, explaining such anomaly trait.
-Indeed, pioneering Lgh populations in western Europe only appeared during the last century (Dandelot 2004).
-But selfing syndrome, including reduced flower size, seems to evolve rapidly, as observed for example in five generations in Mimulus guttatus (Bodbyl-Roels & Kelly 2011), in four generations in Silene latifolia (Delph et al. 2004), in three generations in Phlox drummondii (Lendvai & Levin 2003) and after only two generations in Eichhornia paniculata (Worley & Barrett 2000).
-However, in Lgh, SC populations with higher selfing rates also reproduce using intermediate to high rates of clonality, which may delay or even impact the emergence of the first steps of a selfing syndrome.
-Our results in Lgh thus call for further studies on the emergence of selfing syndrome in partially clonal and selfed populations.
+Highly selfed populations of different plant species tend to share similar morphology and functions resulting in a set of traits called selfing syndrome, including reduced flower size (Darwin 1876, Tsuchimatsu & Fujii 2022).
+Selfing syndrome, including reduced flower size, seems to evolve rapidly, as observed for example in five generations in Mimulus guttatus (Bodbyl-Roels & Kelly 2011), in four generations in Silene latifolia (Delph et al. 2004), in three generations in Phlox drummondii (Lendvai & Levin 2003) and after only two generations in Eichhornia paniculata (Worley & Barrett 2000).

+On the contrary, S-morph (SC) individuals in Lgh develop larger flowers than allogamous L-morphs (Portillo-Lemus et al. 2021).
+However, S-morph (SC) individuals and populations dominantly reproduced using clonality and produced selfed offspring only when lacking crossed pollen.
+Both clonality and faster growth of crossed-pollen tubes may delay or even compromise the emergence of the first steps of a selfing syndrome.
+These two traits may call for further studies on the emergence of selfing syndrome in partially clonal and selfed populations.

 Conclusion

-Using reproducible molecular markers enabling allele dosage to genotype sampled individuals and tailored computational analyses that answer the remaining challenges to perform population genetic analyses in autopolyploids (Dufresne et al. 2014), we found that peripatric populations of Lgh in western Europe reproduced using dominant clonality with subtle but significant sexuality, in nearly all populations, within a large clonal diversity.
-Lgh is one of the most invasive aquatic plants in the world, and considerable efforts are made to limit its deleterious effects on the newly colonized ecosystems and on their native species (Thouvenot et al. 2013, Grewell et al. 2016, Portillo-Lemus et al. 2021).
+We found that peripatric populations of Lgh in western Europe reproduced using dominant clonality with limited but stable significant sexuality with preferential outcrossing, in nearly all populations, within a large clonal diversity.
+Lgh is one of the most invasive aquatic plants in the world, and considerable efforts are made to limit its deleterious effects in the newly colonized ecosystems (Thouvenot et al. 2013, Grewell et al. 2016, Portillo-Lemus et al. 2021).
 The rare sexual events, allogamous when possible, occurring in invasive peripatric populations of Lgh may favour the emergence of new genotypes, more adapted to local conditions.
-Managers should thus chiefly concentrate their actions on the most sexual populations.
-We also found variations of the rates of clonality and of selfing between Lgh populations.
-Considering the importance of reproductive modes on the dynamics and evolution of populations (Duminil et al. 2007, Ellegren& Galtier 2016, Glémin et al. 2019), our results advocate that management actions to control Lgh should be built considering their effective reproductive modes, population by population.
-Finally, knowing the reproductive modes of populations, the distribution of clones and the self-compatibility across western European populations will help to decipher and interpret their current population structure in a next future, with the aim to identify the origin and the routes of this recent invasion and to predict its possible short-term dynamics.
+Managers should thus chiefly concentrate their actions on the most sexual populations, and on the contact zones between S- and L-morph populations in France.
+We also found variations of the rates of clonality and of selfing among Lgh populations.
+Considering the importance of reproductive modes on the dynamics and evolution of populations (Duminil et al. 2007, Ellegren& Galtier 2016, Glémin et al. 2019), our results advocate that management actions should consider the local effective reproductive modes to control Lgh population by population.
+Finally, knowing the reproductive modes of populations, the distribution of clones and the self-compatibility across western European populations now allow deciphering and interpreting their population structure, identifying their origin and routes, and predicting their possible short-term dynamics.

 Data Accessibility Statement